amare1990/LeaderBoard/README.md

 # Leaderboard

-> This web application project allows a user to add name and score of a player, and see the recent scores of users that added their scores recently.
-The players data are sent and received to/from the given origin server api end points using JavaScript fetch API.
+> Leaderboard is a web application project allows users to add name and score of a player, and see the recent scores of players.
+The players' data are sent and received to/from the given origin server api end points using JavaScript fetch API.
 HTML5, CSS3, and JavaScript are used to build this application.

 ## Built With

-- Major languages: HTML5, CSS5, JavaScript
+- Major languages used: HTML5, CSS5, JavaScript
 - Frameworks: No frameworks used.
-- Technologies used: Gitflow, Git, GitHub, VS code editor, webpack.
+- Technologies used: Git, GitHub, Gitflow, VS code editor, webpack.

 ## Demonstration and Website